International Expert in Contextual Behavioral Science

 Foundations

-Process‑based and mechanism‑focused approach
+Process‑based and mechanism‑focused treatment programs

-Proven effectiveness in Swedish clinics
+ACT models implemented in Swedish clinics

 Scalable international use